airbrake/airbrake/README.md

 License
 -------

 Airbrake is Copyright © 2008-2012 Airbrake.
-It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.